A composting bin

 Compostable Tableware and Bags

-• Check labels closely - not all bio-plastics are backyard compostable.
+• Always check labels carefully, as not all bio-plastics are suitable for backyard composting.

 Can I put any type of plastic in my compost bin?